datacarpentry/datacarpentry.github.io/_posts/2016-07-25-reopening-instructor-training.md

-They have made a lot of progress on all three, and are therefore now able to offer instructor training once again to people who aren't affiliated with our partner organizations.
+They have made a lot of progress on all three, and are therefore now able to offer instructor training once again to people who aren't affiliated with our partner organizations, but would like to teach Data Carpentry, Software Carpentry, or both (as the course is shared by both organizations).
-If you wish to apply to take part in one of the two open-enrollment classes we will offer this fall, please fill in the form at:
+If you wish to apply to take part in one of the two open-enrollment classes they will offer this fall, please fill in the form at:

 <https://amy.software-carpentry.org/workshops/request_training/>